Symbol-Level Precoding Through the Lens of Zero Forcing and Vector Perturbation

 In this section, we provide numerical results to show the performance of the developed SLP schemes.
 We aim to shed light onto how different components, such as symbol perturbations and nullspace components, have their respective impacts on the system performance.

 The simulation settings are as follows.
 In each simulation trial, the channel matrix $\bH$ is randomly generated and follows an element-wise i.i.d. complex circular Gaussian distribution with zero mean and unit variance.
 The symbols $s_{i,t}$'s are uniformly drawn from the QAM constellation.
-The transmission block length is $T = 200$.
 The power of noise is set to $\sigma_v^2 = 1$.
 The users share the same SEP requirement, i.e., $\eps_1 = \dots = \eps_K = \eps$.
-Unless specified, all the results to be reported are results averaged over $100$ Monte Carlo simulation trials.
+Unless specified, the transmission block length is $T = 200$.
+All the results to be reported are results averaged over $1000$ Monte Carlo simulation trials.
 The simulations were conducted by MATLAB on a small server with an Intel Core i7-6700K CPU and 16GB RAM.

 To provide benchmarking, we consider the ZF scheme~\eqref{eq:ZF} and the SINR-constrained optimal linear beamforming (OLB) scheme~\cite{Bengtsson2001,bjornson2014optimal,Yu2007Transmitter}.
 The implementation of OLB can be found in the supplemental material of this paper.
 We also consider two representative SLP designs for TTP minimization: 1) the CIPM design~\cite{alodeh2017symbol} solved by CVX, and 2) the symbol-level optimization for conventional precoding (SLOCP) design~\cite{krivochiza2017low} solved by the non-negative least squares algorithm \cite{bro1997fast}.
 As discussed in Section \ref{sec:rel_exsit}, these two SLP designs are SNR constrained.
 To facilitate comparison, we repurpose these two SLP designs to the SEP-constrained designs.\footnote{ Following the spirit of the SEP characterization in Appendix~\ref{sec:proof_fact1}, one can show that if CIPM and SLOCP have their target SNRs chosen as $\zeta_i = \textstyle \frac{\rho}{2}[Q^{-1}(\frac{1-\sqrt{1-\eps_i}}{2})]^2$, then they will achieve the SEP quality guarantees ${\sf CSEP}_{i,t} \leq \eps_i$.}

 For clarity, we summarize all the tested precoding schemes in Table \ref{tb:schemes}.
 We will refer to ``SLP'' as the SLP design that optimizes all the variables (e.g., Section~\ref{sec:TTP_AM} for TTP minimization), ``SLP-VP'' as the VP extension of ``SLP'', ``Null-ZF'' as the nullspace-assisted ZF scheme, and ``Null-VP'' as the nullspace-assisted VP scheme.